Multiscale change point detection via gradual bandwidth adjustment in moving sum processes

 The parameters $\kappa$ and $\beta$ yield a threshold $\kappa \cdot n^\beta$ (in 3b.), and if chosen large then this supports breaking the algorithm.
 Recall $E[|X_1|^{2+p}]<\infty$. $\beta$ is related to $p$ via $v$, see Figure \ref{fig:leftwindow} right.
 Small $p$ forces $\beta$ close to $1/2$ and a larger $p$ allows for smaller $\beta$.
 The parameter $\beta$ is redundant if $n=1$.
 In 1., the maximum is a.s.~unique if the RVs of $\mathbf X$ do not have point masses.
 In general, uniform sampling yields well-definedness.
 It is $\mathscr D_1^{(n)}=\infty$.

 Algorithm \ref{algo:estimation} (MSCP) is depicted in Figure \ref{fig:cutout}.
 Successively, $C$ is estimated.
-We comment on the steps. \begin{enumerate} \item[1.:] Among all current starting points the one maximizing $(nh)^{-1/2}\cdot|D_{t,h}^{(n)}|$ is chosen, uniformly in case of non-uniqueness. \item[2.:] The zigzag-path is constructed and $\hat t_{e,m}^{(n)}$ functions as a change point candidate.
+We comment on the steps. \begin{enumerate} \item[1.:] Among all current starting points the one maximizing $(nh)^{-1/2}\cdot|D_{t,h}^{(n)}|$ is chosen, uniformly in case of non-uniqueness.
+This ensures the starting point to lie outside the remainder $R$, a.s.~for $n$ large, in case of remaining undetected change points. \item[2.:] The zigzag-path is constructed and $\hat t_{e,m}^{(n)}$ functions as a change point candidate.
 The minimal distance $\mathscr D_m^{(n)}$ of $\hat t_{e,m}^{(n)}$ and all previous estimates is computed. \item[3.:] Two aspects are addressed: \begin{enumerate} \item[3a.:] 'Avoiding multiple detections': if $\mathscr D_m^{(n)}\le2( \delta-1)$, then $\hat t_{e,m}^{(n)}$ is rejected, all starting points from its cone are cut, and estimation restarts.
 The rational is that if the paths of both $\hat t_{e,m}^{(n)}$ and the closest estimate passed $A_u$, then they also systematically led to $c_u$ up to $ \delta-1$.
 Hence, rejection of such $\hat t_{e,m}^{(n)}$ avoids multiple detections. \item[3b.:] 'Avoiding false positives': if $\hat t_{e,m}^{(n)}$ was not rejected in 3a., then decision is made of whether the loop breaks.